EstimatedEst. Read Time: 13 minutes

 If we’re trying to work the upper or mid-back, you can use either the dual handles, rope, or straight bar attachment.

-Guys, it always pays to learn and understand the anatomy of a muscle because that will help you optimize your workouts with exercises than align with both your goals and the function of the muscle.
+Guys, it always pays to learn and understand the anatomy of a muscle because that will help you optimize your exercise routines with dynamic exercises than align with both your goals and the function of the muscle.

-When you can use basic anatomy to your advantage to make exercises better, then I think we’ve gotten what we were shooting for in the first place.
-That is, better training.
+When you can use basic anatomy to your advantage to make effective exercises even better, then I think we’ve gotten what we were shooting for in the first place.
+That is, a better fitness routine.

 And speaking of training, what kind of upper body workouts are you doing?
-Are you looking for a new one that is geared toward strength or maybe muscle hypertrophy?
+Are you looking for a new exercise program that is geared toward strength or maybe muscle gains?
 We’ve got you covered.
+Check out our ATHLEAN-X programs to see which is the best fit for your personal fitness goals and fitness level.

 athleanx